 The following assignment descriptions are all for writing the Leader Analysis Final Paper.
-The proposal, outline, style analysis, five practices analysis are all elements of the larger Leader Analysis Final Paper.
-These short assignments will be turned in throughout the class, and you will be given rich feedback when they are graded.
-You can then choose to apply this feedback to improve the quality of your Leader Analysis Final Paper.
+The proposal, outline, short style analysis, short 5 practices analysis, and short climate/culture analysis are all elements of the larger Leader Analysis Final Paper.
+These short assignments will be turned in throughout the class, and given feedback when they are graded.
+Students can then choose to apply this feedback to improve the quality of your Leader Analysis Final Paper.

-Leader Analysis Proposal
+Leader Analysis Proposal: